-Is a Small Business Loan Installment or Revolving Credit: The Essential Guide
+Is a Business Loan Installment or Revolving Credit? – Key Differences

 We often hear small business owners ask if a business loan is an installment or revolving credit.
 The answer depends on what type of funding you receive, as small businesses have access to both installment loans and revolving lines of credit.

+Revolving credit allows borrowers to access funds repeatedly up to a credit limit and only pay interest on the amount borrowed.
 Understanding the differences between these two financing options is crucial, as it helps you plan your funding strategy and identify the options that will best help you meet your goals.
-Installment loans provide a large sum upfront and offer predictability in the repayment process.
-Revolving credit is far more flexible in how you access and repay the funds.

 This guide explores the critical differences between installment and revolving credit to help you make an informed decision.
 Specifically, we’ll answer these questions and more: